tondi/hajto.github.io/_posts/2017-04-18-what-if-there-was-no-if.md

 list: etut
 ---

 Few days ago I've got a challenge from one of my teachers to write a simple C code without using loops, if and goto.
-It's a very nice opportunity to use recursion.
-Oh!
-And also, do you remember factorial definition from my last post?
-It was working but it's finally time to improve it so it won't mess your stack!
+It's a very nice opportunity to use recursion and some logic magic.

 <!--more-->

-First of all, the language I had to use C language.
-It was a pretty easy piece of code that had an instruction before and after checking loop condition.
+First of all, the language I had to use is C. It was a pretty easy piece of code that had an instruction before and after checking loop condition.
 It looks more or less like this:

 {% highlight elixir %}
 void GoToLoop() {